naumenko-sa/crt/validation/README.md

 ## Data
 RNA-Seq of GM12878, SRR307898. https://www.ncbi.nlm.nih.gov/sra/?term=SRR307898.
 (SRR307897 is of bad quality).
 This dataset was used in [Piskol2013](https://www.ncbi.nlm.nih.gov/pubmed/24075185) article.
 Quite old - Illumina GAII.
-Is ther a better NA12878 RNA-seq?
+Is there a better NA12878 RNA-seq?

 ## bcbio NA12878.yaml config
 ```